Are you searching for a “nightguards near me”?

-A properly fitting occlusal guard can be comfortably worn at night an eliminate the excess wearing on the chewing surfaces of your teeth.
+A properly fitting occlusal guard can be comfortably worn at night and eliminate the excess wearing on the chewing surfaces of your teeth.
 If your teeth don’t fit together properly, the heavy chewing forces will contribute to flexing of teeth and can cause grooves to occur at the gumline – called abfraction lesions.
 It can also cause loosening of the teeth contributing to periodontal disease.

-WHAT IS TMD?
+WHAT IS Temporomandibular Joint Disorder?

-ARE THERE ANY “HOME REMEDIES” FOR TMD?
+ARE THERE ANY “HOME REMEDIES” FOR TMJ?

 Minimizing pressure on your jaws, limiting resting your chin on your hand, limiting talking throughout the day, and being cautious opening too wide will prevent some of the symptoms of TMD.
 Lifestyle changes such as limiting your stress, applying heat or cold packs, and minimizing chewing hard foods can also help with some TMJ/TMD symptoms.
 However, dentists may be able to offer more substantial relief from TMJ/TMD pain.